 - Spaciousness contemplation

 The contemplation in CPT is non discursive and analytical with the end point being the awareness of spaciousness and openness within which everything is contained.
-In learning how to do meditation, this meditative contemplation process can be very helpful and aids in putting the usual impediments in attaining meditative absorption into the right context.
+In learning how to engage in contemplation, this meditative contemplation process can be very helpful and aids in putting the usual impediments in attaining contemplative absorption into the right context.
 Following the CPT process, one acquires the contemplative skills to put life events and mental events into the proper perspective and begin and sustain a personalized meditation practice.

-In learning how to do meditation, such a focus on the ground as opposed to the details can be most enabling and in CPT is the returning point of all fragility and resilience work.
+In learning how to engage in contemplative practice, such a focus on the ground as opposed to the details can be most enabling and in CPT is the returning point of all contemplative, fragility and resilience work.

-If you would like to learn more about contemplative process therapy and meditation, or would like to receive coaching either online or on a one to one basis, please get in touch with us.
+If you would like to learn more about contemplative process therapy and contemplative practice, or would like to receive coaching either online or on a one to one basis, please get in touch with us.